 Original plans called for an enrollment of 200 students in the opening class, but because of the large number of applications from both faculty and students, Governor John Chafee permitted the expansion of the initial enrollment to 325 students.

-On October 7, 1964, Royal W. Knight of Warwick made a gift of 80 acres of property, including an historic homestead and other buildings, to the College.
+On October 7, 1964, Royal W. Knight of Warwick made a gift of 80 acres of property, including a historic homestead and other buildings, to the College.
 This became the permanent site of the Rhode Island Junior College campus, named the Knight Campus by the Board of Trustees.
 Later acquisitions of adjoining land increased the campus area to a total of 205 acres.

-In June, 1969, the Rhode Island Junior College Blackstone Valley Campus Master Plan was unveiled.
+In June of 1969, the Rhode Island Junior College Blackstone Valley Campus Master Plan was unveiled.
 The plan updated the overall projections for full development of the Rhode Island Junior College state system and developed basic design criteria for the second campus facility, which was eventually named the Flanagan Campus in honor of the College's first president.

 Like the Warwick facility, the design of the Flanagan Campus encourages interaction among all students.
 One large building, made up of three connecting modules, totals nearly seven and one half acres of floor space and includes such innovative features as solar panels for heating water in the field house and computerized temperature control for the building.